 Exit

 Some leave after GCSE to bigger sixth forms.
 Half of year 13s to Russell Group and the rest all over.
 Exeter, Nottingham Trent, Oxford Brookes popular with ones and twos to Warwick, Bristol, UCL.
-Two to Oxbridge in 2024.
-Significant minority to art
+One medic in 2025.
+Significant minority to art or

 Latest results